 - Wash with antiseptic soap (if your ward nurse allows it).
 This depends on your surgery and treatment.

 - Ask your friends and relatives who have a symptom of infection (e.g. cough, sneeze, fever, diarrhea, etc) not to visit you, and/or step out of the room or come another time.

 - Avoid sitting on other patients' beds and prevent your guests from sitting on your bed.

 - Limit the number of visitors in your room.

-- For your own protection, the number of visitors to the wards will be limited to 2 visitors at the same time and you will be asked to respect the privacy of the patient who may be treated in the same ward with you.
+- For your own protection, the number of visitors in your room will be limited to 1 visitor at a time and you will be asked to respect the privacy of the patient who may be treated in the same ward with you.